 As Principal/Headmaster of The King's Hospital it is my great pleasure to welcome you to our school website.
-We invite you to view the School video (below) which gives some insight into what The King's Hospital can offer as an all-round educational environment.

 While KH has a long and distinguished history we make every effort to prepare our pupils for the demands and challenges ahead in all aspects of life.